 You must be able to understand, explain and execute your group project work.
 About half of the group project grade will be based on group activities, and the other half based on your individual contribution.
 Therefore, when asked, you should be able to explain and clearly identify your own contribution.
-DE students are exempt from group participation in the term project, unless they specifically request it.

-Professional

-Component of the
+Professional Component of the Course

-Course